DamonHu/HDWindowLogger/README.md

 The font colors of the three output methods are different, and the corresponding types of printLog are different.

 ```
+HDDebugLog(@"sss: %@",dic); 	//Debug output, the content will not be written to the window, only output in xcode
 HDNormalLog(@"点击按钮"); 	//Log's textColor is green
 HDWarnLog(@"点击按钮");		//log's textColor is yellow
 HDErrorLog(@"点击按钮");		//Log's textColor is red